project-koku/koku/docs/devtools.md

 **Extensions**

-We use postgresql's [uuid-ossp extension](https://www.postgresql.org/docs/current/uuid-ossp.html) to generate uuids.
+We use PostgreSQL's [uuid-ossp extension](https://www.postgresql.org/docs/current/uuid-ossp.html) to generate uuids.
 However, this extension is not enabled by default when connecting through a terminal.
 If you ever need the extension locally, it can can be enabled with the following command:

 ```
 ALTER EXTENSION "uuid-ossp" SET SCHEMA org1234567;